jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 MV32 - 1 = Y SOURCE

-When both sources are lost, it will immediately transfer upon seeing the alternate source live for even 30 cyc
+- When both sources are lost, it will immediately transfer upon seeing the alternate source live for even 30 cyc
+- send hlt status to other switch? - currently they can enter, but it will exit after 1 sec